 Site-constructed aquatic exhibit areas, such as the alligator swamp, included a cypress tree forest with fabricated trees reaching over 45 feet tall.
 The new beaver exhibit, river monster tank, trout aquarium, and crappie exhibit all contain decorative aquarium enhancements that replicate the species’ typical underwater environments.

-The new Penguin Cove habitat, opened on December 15th, resembles an Antarctic Coastline with snowcapped simulated rockwork.
+The new Penguin Cove habitat, which opened on December 15th, resembles an Antarctic Coastline with snowcapped simulated rockwork.
 The chilled 43-degree water is perfect for the eleven resident Gentoo Penguins.
-The exhibit contains “pop-up” acrylic windows within the habitat area for a close-up views.
-A Polar Plunge dive tube allows penguins to swim from the second floor exhibit to the first floor Deep Ocean tank.
+The aquatic animal habitat contains “pop-up” acrylic windows within the habitat area for close-up views.
+A Polar Plunge dive tube allows penguins to swim from the second-floor exhibit to the first-floor Deep Ocean tank.
 The Deep Ocean is visible from the lobby and Fish Tales Cafe.

-You can learn more about the Wonders of Wildlife National Museum and Aquarium at wondersofwildlife.org.
-Other photographs of completed exhibit fabrication work can be found at www.costofwisconsin.com/aquariums/.
+You can learn more about the Wonders of Wildlife National Museum and Aquarium on their website.
+Other photographs of completed aquarium exhibit fabrication work can be found here.